-- Able to develop field equations starting from a basic knowledge of Maxwell's Equations. - Able to state and apply the principles of Coulombs Law and the Superposition Principle to electric fields in the Cartesian, cylindrical and spherical coordinate systems. - Solve the static and time varying electric and magnetic fields for practical applications. - Apply the concept of electric and magnetic fields in materials. - Understand the wave propagation in different medium.
+- Recall the basic laws of Electromagnetic theory State and apply the principles of electric and magnetic field in different coordinate systems. - Develop field equations for electric and magnetic fields of any geometry. - Solve the static and time varying electric and magnetic fields for practical applications. - Apply the concept of electric and magnetic fields in materials. - Analyze the wave propagation in different medium. - Describe the concepts of electromagnetic theory.

+ENB2181

-ENB2181 ORAL COMMUNICATION LTPC 0021
+ORAL COMMUNICATION